somsubhra88/Obsidian-Vault/Tutorials/Reinforcement Learning/Temporal Difference Learning.md

 Temporal Difference(TD) learning is used to learn $Q$-function.
 The main idea is to use a neural network which produces $Q$-value estimates given $(s, a)$ pair as inputs.
 This is known as _value network_.

+The workflow for learning the value network parameters goes as follows -
+- Generate

 $$
 \begin{align}